bacontsu/autofarmer/README.md

 autofarmer with written in c# and optimized for low end hardware.
-50% faster than clean gabb (real gabb without miner/stealer), Simple dark/night user interface aswell as easy user experience, while having almost detailed setting about the autofarmer.
+50% faster than clean gabb (real gabb without miner/stealer), Simple dark-theme user interface aswell as easy user experience, while having almost detailed setting about the autofarmer.
 Slightly rewriten and improvised with features and optimization based from https://github.com/Blacklock/gtautofarmer

 ## Low Resource Usage